 As mentioned, you can ask your commissioner for explanations of clauses you do not understand, or contact the AOI for an assessment of the contract.

 Client contract checklist

 These are a few basic points to look out for (this is by no means an exhaustive list):

 - Fee detailed?
 (Is it clear what you get paid and when?)

 - Delivery date realistic?

-- Is the client supplying picture reference?
+- Is the client supplying picture reference to you?
 (Is it copyright cleared by client?)

 - Termination?
 Can you end the agreement and in what circumstances?
 What happens to the copyright in your work if you terminate the agreement?

 AOI members can use our template contract, called the AOI Illustrators Commissioner Agreement.
 This document covers all the key areas that should be agreed in a commissioning contract.

 The above information is provided for information purposes only.
 It does not, and is not intended to, amount to legal advice.
 You must obtain advice from a lawyer on the specific circumstances of your matter rather than rely on the information contained above.
 Neither The AOI nor Howard Kennedy LLP accepts any responsibility for your reliance or use of the information in this article.
 Dated: March 2021.